MaivinAI/usermanual/replay.md

 2. Click the "Play" button (▶️) next to the file
 3. In the playback options dialog, choose your preferred settings:
    - Fusion Source: Choose between Live or MCAP data for the post-processed radar topics
    - Model Source: Choose between Live or MCAP data for the post-processed image topics
    ![MCAP replay options](static/replay_options.png){align=center}
 4. Click "Start" to begin playback

 During playback, the currently playing file will be highlighted and marked as "Now Playing".
-The State Indicator at the right in the top ribbon also notes we are "Replay Mode"
+The State Indicator at the right in the top ribbon also notes we are "Replay Mode".
 ![MCAP replay options](static/replay_mode.png){align=center}

 Now that the device is in "Replay Mode", the inputs to the Segmentation, Occupancy, GPS, and IMU pages will come from the MCAP file instead of from the live sensors.

 ### Playback Controls
 - Click the "Live Mode" button to return to displaying live sensor data.
 ![MCAP replay options](static/replay_to_live_mode.png){align=center}
 - Click the stop button (⏹️) on the playing file to end playback
    ```{note}